Toro MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns transactions for BANK or CREDIT accounts.
-It distinguishes itself by specifying that for CREDIT accounts it's the only way to get itemized transactions, differentiating from sibling tools like openfinance_list_credit_card_bills and openfinance_list_transactions_by_item.
-The verb 'returns' is specific and the resource is clearly defined.
+Clearly states it returns transactions for bank accounts (BANK or CREDIT types).
+Distinguishes from sibling tools by specifying that for CREDIT accounts this is the only way to get itemized transactions, and references openfinance_list_credit_card_bills and openfinance_list_accounts for related data.
+The verb 'returns' and resource 'transactions' are precise.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.